-Risk of injury due to improper handling of rechargeable batteries!
+Risk of injury due to improper handling of batteries!

-Rechargeable batteries can release toxic acid, explode and cause severe injury if handled improperly.
+Batteries can release toxic acid, explode and cause severe injury if handled improperly.

-- Do not expose rechargeable batteries to high temperatures.
-Do not bring the rechargeable battery in the vicinity of sparks, ignition sources, or fire.
-Do not smoke. - Do not remove the pole terminals during charging.
-Do not move the batteries. - Do not touch escaping fluids.
+- Do not expose batteries to high temperatures.
+Do not place in the vicinity of sparks, ignition sources, or naked flames.
+Do not smoke. - Do not unclamp the terminals during charging nor move the batteries. - Do not touch escaping fluids.
 In the event of skin contact, wash immediately and thoroughly with water. - Eye contact: Rinse out eyes immediately with plenty of water and seek medical attention. - Collect escaped fluid with suitable absorbent cloth and dispose of according to applicable environmental regulations.
 Wear protective gloves!